 - Per University recommendation, you must access your I-20 Form and print a copy of it for your visa application and entrance into the United States.

 Applying for an F-1 Student Visa in your Home Country

 Now that you have been academically admitted and submitted your NON-REFUNDABLE I-20/Enrollment Confirmation Deposit, you should have received your Form I-20 from Shippensburg University.
 You must now use your Acceptance Letter and Form I-20 to apply for an F-1 Student Visa in your home country.
-You must travel to a United States Consulate or Embassy in order to do this.
+You must travel to a United States Embassy in order to do this.
 The following documents should be taken with you when you apply:

 - A valid passport

 - Financial documentation indicating your ability to support yourself while in the United States.
 Examples include a Statement of Financial Support from your sponsor, bank statement and/or letters indicating that you have been awarded a scholarship.

 - Documentation demonstrating your intent to return to your home country once your degree is complete.
 Examples include family property ownership, bank accounts, a job offer upon completion of your degree, etc.

 Additional documents could be required.
 Country-specific processing guidance can be accessed at usembassy.gov and you are encouraged to check this website for information relevant to your country of residence visa requirements.